jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

        2      Problems were encountered whilst parsing  the  command  line  or performing the action.

-# Environment

-       DPKG_ADMINDIR

-If set and  the `--admindir` option has  not been specified, it will  be used as the base administrative directory.

 ##
-# Files
-## /etc/alternatives/

-The default alternatives directory.
-Can be overridden by the `--altdir` option.

-## /var/lib/dpkg/alternatives/

-The default administration directory.
-Can be overridden by the `--admindir` option.

-##
 # Query Format

-The `--query` format is using an RFC822-like flat format.
-It's made of `n + 1` blocks where `n` is the number of alternatives available in the queried link group.
+The `--query`  format is  made of  `n +  1` blocks  where `n`  is the  number of alternatives available in the queried link group.
 The first block contains the following fields:

     Name: name